Bijan Azizi

 Bijan Azizi is an Iranian football manager who managed in the Canadian Professional Soccer League, and the Iran Pro League.

 Career

 Azizi managed the York Region Shooters of the Canadian Professional Soccer League in 2000.
 In 2011, he served as an assistant coach under Ali Asghar Modir Roosta for Shahrdari Tabriz F.C. in the Iran Pro League.
-After the firing of Modir Roosta, he was elevated to the position of head coach under an interim basis.
+After the firing of Modir Roosta, he was elevated to the position of head coach on an interim basis.
 After the relegation of Shahrdari to the Azadegan League he resigned from his position.

+In 2018, he served as an assistant coach for Steel Azin.